tpenguinltg/cthulhu/README.md

-I told you, I messaged it to you!
+I got a message from my parent.
+I wonder what it could be?